MCPTotal

 When using the builder dashboard with an MCP component, you must use an access token for authentication.

+To connect it, select Streamable HTTP in the space's Connect to dialog.
 Then, under Security, choose HTTP header, and a key displays; this key is used as the HTTP header to authorize access to your server.

+You now have a matching pair of URL and secret.
+Paste these into the Agent Builder MCP configuration dialog.
 Using this approach is more secure, as it uses an HTTP header to provide the access token to your MCP server in MCPTotal.

 Summary

 MCPTotal enables you to host various tools (MCP servers) and securely expose them to OpenAI’s agent platform with appropriate URLs and credentials.
-MCPTotal easily allows you to run custom MCPs, so you avoid the hassle of deploying and managing them yourself.
+MCPTotal lets you run custom MCPs, so you avoid the hassle of deploying and managing them yourself.
+The MCPTotal architecture provides isolated (single-tenant) and sandboxed server operations, along with auditing and logging for security and diagnostics.

 For further details on the security architecture, check out the MCPTotal's Security Overview blog post.